mdr-uma/mdr-uma/README.md

 <br/>

-### Software Engineer searching for Front-end role.
-Passionate, enthusiastic, self-driven individual seeking for a new opportunities to grow as a Front-end Developer.
+### Passionate Software Engineer searching for a Front-end role.
+Former Math teacher and graphic designer, lifelong learner, enthusiastic, self-driven individual seeking for a new opportunities to grow as a Web Developer.

 - 😄 Pronouns: she/her